 - How much did you spend on all those magazines, anyway?

 To solve this, all you have to do is turn the story into an equation.
-If you started with $50; spent $3.15, $4.50, and an unknown amount; and then gave $2.35 back to your mother, you could rewrite the situation this way, using the variable x for the unknown amount:
+You started with $50, then spent $3.15, $4.50, and an unknown amount.
+After that, you gave $2.35 back to your mother.
+We can rewrite the situation this way, using the variable x for the unknown amount:

 $50 – $3.15 – $4.50 – x – $2.35 = 0